xclusivfred/alf/README.md

 # login portal
-- a sample login portal with  Css framework (Boostrap) which makes it looks nice with less work.
+- a simple login portal with  Css framework (Boostrap) which makes it looks nice with less work.